 successful on its publication during the war.
 The South Wind is a constant

-physical presence in the novel and would be identified with the sirocco, hot
+physical presence in the novel and is explicitely identified with the sirocco, strong

-dry winds that blow up from north Africa into parts of southern Europe.
+hot dry winds that blow up from north Africa into parts of southern Europe by

 15 the age demands an